Finite-time consensus using stochastic matrices with positive diagonals: Conclusions and open questions

 \section{Conclusions and open questions}

 This paper discussed the existence of finite-time convergent (average) consensus algorithms.

-For undirected graphs, we have shown that average consensus can always be achieved by a sequence of matrices whose length grows quadratically with $n$ (or actually with the radius ${\rm rad}(\mathcal{G})$ of the graph).
-One could wonder what the minimal number of matrices is.
-It is known that when the matrices $A_t$ are not required to be stochastic and to have positive diagonal elements, the average can always be reached in $2{\rm rad}(\mathcal{G})$ steps, and less for certain specific classes of graphs \cite{LG, HJOG2012}.

-For directed graphs, it was proven that finite-time consensus is reachable only if the graph is strongly connected and contains a simple directed cycle with even length, but that it cannot be reached if the graph only consists of such a directed cycle.
-This shows that requiring all diagonal elements to be positive does reduce the set of graphs on which finite-time consensus or average consensus can be reached.
+We have provided a new proof that (average) consensus can always be achieved by a finite sequence of matrices on every connected undirected graph.
+For directed graphs, we have proven that finite-time consensus is reachable only if the graph is strongly connected and contains a simple directed cycle with even length, but that it cannot be reached if the graph only consists of such a directed cycle.
+This shows that requiring all diagonal elements to be positive reduces the set of graphs on which finite-time consensus or average consensus can be reached.
 An adaptation of the \quotes{gather and distribute} method described in Section 4.2 of \cite{LG} shows indeed that without this requirement, finite-time average consensus can be reached for any strongly connected graph.

 Note that our impossibility proofs never use the fact that the sequence of matrices must drive the system to consensus for every initial condition.
 So our impossibility results also hold in the more general case where the matrix $A_t$ can be chosen as a function of $x(t-1)$.